worldcoin/orb-software/orb-supervisor/README.md

 Orb supervisor is a central IPC server that coordinates device state and external UX across independent agents (binaries/processes).

+It runs at a higher level or privilege (root).

 ## Table of Contents

 - Minimal viable product (MVP)